emiliopugnaloni/Churn-Model-in-banking/README.md

 # Churn-Model-in-banking
-Model used in the last competition of "Data Mining en Economica y Finanzas" subject in data science master in UBA.
+Model used in the last competition of "Data Mining en Economica y Finanzas" subject in the data science master at UBA.

 Steps:
 1) Create intra-months variables